Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Mobileservices 1.1.4

-* Fixed a bug that caused a crash, when multiple threads were accessing InAppMessages instance.
+* Fixed a bug that caused a crash when multiple threads were accessing InAppMessages instance.

 ## May 10, 2021

 ### Android PlacesMonitor 2.2.2

-* Fixed a crash, that was caused when application did not find the required activity for requesting location permission.
+* Fixed a crash that was caused when application did not find the required activity for requesting location permission.

 ## May 5, 2021